 There are also some smaller monthly fees with on-premises phone systems.
 To connect to a dial tone, on-premises VoIP phone service users have to pay for SIP trunking or PRI circuits.
 Depending on your call volume, this could be several hundred or several thousand dollars per month.

-Another expense users of either type of system could incur is toll-free numbers.
+Did you know?
+Another expense that users of either type of system could incur is toll-free numbers.
 While some systems include toll-free numbers in the standard cost, they usually only offer a set number of minutes per month.
 Businesses that go over that number pay a per-minute fee for their toll-free numbers.

 When you're running a business, every penny counts.
 You want to make sure you aren't overpaying for the services you use.
 Whether you go with an on-premises or cloud-hosted system, follow these tips to get the best deal possible: